Enter your ZIP to find local pros.

 Understanding Water Heater Lifespan

-water heater installation
+Water heater installation

 Factors That Affect Lifespan

-Several factors influence how long a water heater will last.
+Several factors influence a water heater’s lifespan:

-How to Extend the Life of Your Water Heater
+How to Extend the Life of Your System

-gas water heater
+Gas water heater

 Signs Your Water Heater Needs Replacement